 There’s no point expanding your product range if customers can’t find all your lovely new products!

 Managing multiple sales channels

-Selling across multiple routes to market means tailoring your product information that’s feeding these different markets and sales channels.
 Your marketing description for your main eCommerce site may be different from your other sales channels, for example – your Amazon listing.
 It can often be a challenge to keep on top of these different requirements for your existing product range.
-So before you are in a position to expand this range, you must have a process in place that can accommodate the varied requirements of your sales channels.
+Before expanding your product range, make sure you have a process in place that will accommodate these data variants.

 Where does PIM come into this?

-Product Information Management (PIM) platforms provide a central repository for all product content.
-They provide a single source of truth for all products, across all departments.
-Managing products within a PIM ensures that consistent, enriched and accurate product information is populated across all routes to market, automatically and in a fraction of the time.
+A product Information Management (PIM) platform is a central hub where you can store all product data and digital assets.
+It provides a single source of truth for all your products, across all departments.
+Managing products within a PIM ensures that consistent, enriched, and accurate product information is distributed across all sales channels.

 We’ve had a look at the problems businesses usually face when expanding their product range.
 Most of them come down to a slow, inefficient way of managing large and increasing volumes of products.
 And this is exactly where a PIM comes in.

 You can reduce manual processes around product data management by up to 80%, saving you huge amounts of time.
 Because much of the product data management process is automated, you can get your products to market in a flash.